-Expect talks, music, art, exhibits and brilliant people, including Eden's Tim Smit, Surfers Against Sewage's Hugo Tagholm, Professor Tony Allan, the man behind the ingenious 'virtual water' concept, and inspiring individuals from ethical companies Pukka Herbs, Surfdome and many more.
-Eden’s official partner Renault will also be on hand with their electric vehicle fleet, offering test drives of the Renault ZOE and Twizy.
+In November 2016 we brought brilliant people, including Eden's Tim Smit, Surfers Against Sewage's Hugo Tagholm, Professor Tony Allan, the man behind the ingenious 'virtual water' concept, and inspiring individuals from ethical companies Pukka Herbs, Surfdome and many more.
+Eden’s official partner Renault was also on hand with their electric vehicle fleet, offering test drives of the Renault ZOE and Twizy.

 918 Coffee – Justin & Chanel Cornelius

 918 Coffee Co is Eden’s coffee supplier and roaster of choice.
 They’re also the inventors of the Eco-Roaster, the world’s first coffee-powered coffee bean roaster, for which they recently won the FSB Worldpay UK Business Awards.
 The Eco Roast Technology is part of the 918 Coffe-Eco System which also guarantees to recycle 100% of the used coffee cups and the coffee bags.
 These are then transformed by their partners, A Short Walk, into recyclable products available to buy at Eden,